This is the personal homepage of Lazaros Gallos.

 I am a member of the Editorial Boards at Scientific Reports and at PLOS ONE.
 I have also been an Associate Editor for the highly selective APS journal Physical Review X.

-I have been a Research Associate at the Department of Ecology of the Rutgers University, working with Prof. Nina Fefferman.
+In the past, I was a Research Associate at the Department of Ecology of the Rutgers University, working with Prof. Nina Fefferman.
 Before that, I was working with Prof. Hernan Makse at the City College of New York.

 I received my PhD in Computational Physics from the Physics Dept. in Univ. of Thessaloniki (advisor Prof. Panos Argyrakis).

 My research interests are broad and cover a lot of inter-disciplinary ground.
 For the last few years I have been working on complex networks science.
-Currently, I work on (a) understanding fundamental mechanisms behind online social interactions, (b) epidemics spreading, and (c) modules organization in the brain.
+Currently, I work on (a) understanding fundamental mechanisms behind online social interactions, (b) epidemics spreading, (c) modules organization in the brain, and (d) applications of Machine Learning in Network Science.

 The destruction of networks is well-understood, mainly through percolation concepts.
 The status of a network after destruction, though, is largely unexplored.
 We demonstrated that the isolated clusters remain quite close to each other and it is relatively easy to restore connectivity based on decisions made strictly on local information and minimal cost.